w3c/css-houdini-drafts/scroll-customization-api/explainer.md

 The fundamental problem here is that scrolling on the web is a big "magical" black-box.
 In other UI frameworks scrolling is usually implemented as a library (with extensibility points) on top of primitives.
 The goal of the Houdini Scroll Customization proposal is to break open this black box to make scrolling on the web [extensible](https://extensiblewebmanifesto.org/).

-## Threaded scrolling
+## Supporting Threaded scrolling

 Modern browsers implement scrolling off of the main JavaScript thread to ensure that scrolling can be serviced reliably at 60fps.
+We want to allow arbitrary scroll effects to be written using JavaScript that runs every scroll frame.
 This proposal builds on [Compositor Worker](https://github.com/w3c/css-houdini-drafts/blob/master/composited-scrolling-and-animation/Explainer.md) to permit customizations that typically run in-sync with scrolling.

-In the future we may also want high performance applications to be able to opt-out of threaded scrolling and also use a variant of these APIs from the main JavaScript execution context.
+In the future we also want high performance applications to be able to opt-out of threaded scrolling and use a variant of these APIs from the main JavaScript execution context.
+The details of how to permit such customization without risking poor performance are complex and controversial and so are not yet covered as part of this proposal.
+But regardless of the thread in which it's executing, the mental model for scroll customization is the same.

 ## ScrollIntent